Securiti announces a $75M Series C Funding RoundView

-Sensitive and special categories of personal data need extra security because the consequences of a personal data breach are more detrimental for individuals.
+Sensitive and special categories of personal data need extra security because the consequences of a personal data breach are more detrimental to individuals.
 For example, most modern smartphones store their owner’s biometric data for security.
 If this biometric data is compromised in a data breach, it could help criminals steal identities, create fake documents, and commit crimes.

 Here are some examples of sensitive data:

 Under the CCPA, Personally Identifiable Information includes identifiers, biometric information, geolocation information, internet or other electronic network activity information, professional or employment-related information, etc. Personal Information does not include publicly available information (made public by federal or state authorities) or de-identified consumer information.

 This refers to information that clearly identifies a consumer or a household.
-Names of individuals, an image of the person, a social security number will all be personal information under the CCPA.
+Names of individuals, an image of the person, and a social security number will all be personal information under the CCPA.

 This refers to information that does not identify such a person or household by virtue of its content but by virtue of its purpose.
-For example, it is debated that information gathered through cookies or alternate tracking methods can be classified as personal information that relates to a consumer and becomes a part of a consumers’ personal information.
+For example, it is debated that information gathered through cookies or alternate tracking methods can be classified as personal information that relates to a consumer and becomes a part of a consumer’s personal information.

 Information such as drug prescriptions, dosage, drug identification number, phone number, and other information can be used to describe a consumer and falls under the category of personal information under the CCPA.

 Sensitive personal data is a specific set of “special categories of personal data'' that require extra security.
-Sensitive personal data under the GDPR includes the following:
+Sensitive personal data under the GDPR include the following:

 There are 3 types of metadata:

 Once cloud-based or on-premise assets are discovered, security administrators need to know what sensitive data is stored in these assets.
-There are few important categories of sensitive environment that impacts most businesses:
+There are a few important categories of sensitive environment that impacts most businesses:

-A sensitive data catalog provides insights into sensitive data attributes as well as security and privacy metadata such as security controls, purpose of processing, etc.
+A sensitive data catalog provides insights into sensitive data attributes as well as security and privacy metadata such as security controls, the purpose of processing, etc.

-Implement comprehensive data risk assessments that include data sensitivity, data concentration and instances of cross-border transfers.
-All these parameters can be used together to assess the overall data risk score which can be used to prioritize risk mitigation activities.
+Implement comprehensive data risk assessments that include data sensitivity, data concentration, and instances of cross-border transfers.
+All these parameters can be used together to assess the overall data risk score, which can be used to prioritize risk mitigation activities.

 Fulfilling DSR Requests are a requirement under global privacy regulations, and failure to do so can result in heavy fines.
-To fulfil DSR requests in a timely manner, organizations should ensure that they can not only discover personal data but also link discovered data with users' identities automatically.
+To fulfill DSR requests in a timely manner, organizations should ensure that they can not only discover personal data but also link discovered data with users' identities automatically.

 Due to the exponential growth of data and potential leakage of sensitive information in the cloud, the use of Sensitive Data Intelligence solutions is needed in order to maintain visibility over data that has gone beyond the reach of on-premises tools.
 Securiti enables organizations to maintain complete visibility of their data stores through one portal and offers control over all data activity.